woocommerce/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Changelog ==

+= 1.5.0 =
+* Add   - PayPal credit is now available on checkout.

 = 1.4.7 =
 * Fix   - Issue with missing paypal session information.
 * Fix   - Dependency error when using LibreSSL.